AL-R57/UDP-TCP-Chat-App-Java/README.md

 #### 2.2 TCP Client (`TCPClient.java`)

-The TCP client establishes a connection to the TCP server, sends messages, and displays the echoed responses from the server.
+After connecting to the TCP server, the TCP client transmits messages and shows the server's echoed answers.

 - **Key Methods**:
   - Reads user input from the console.